Want to sleep longer – and healthier? Time for a bedtime reboot!

-The path to a good night’s sleep is anything but a race.
-It’s actually more of a slowing down, a conscious decision to step off the hamster wheel and let the world carry on without us for a few hours.
+Sometimes getting a good night’s sleep can feel like a race – racing to get everything done that needs to get done so we can get to bed at a decent hour.
+But there’s always one more load of laundry or an email marked urgent or – fill in your own blank here – that’s a must-do before light’s out.
+But the truth is, the path to a good night’s sleep is anything but a race.
+It’s more of a slowing down, a conscious decision to step off the hamster wheel and let the world carry on without us for a few hours.
 The trouble is, getting to that path is different for everyone.

-Best bedtime habits to start tonight
+Better bedtime routines to start tonight

 1. Set an alarm for bedtime.
 Most people set an alarm to help them get up in the morning but consider doing this in the evening too.
 A bedtime alarm serves as a reminder to make going to bed earlier a priority.

 5. Embrace the 1-hour wind down.
-Giladi asks, “Can you go from waking up groggy straight to high-level math?
+Can you wake up groggy and jump straight into high-level math?
 Absolutely not.
-So let’s apply that same logic to falling asleep.”
+So let’s apply that same logic to falling asleep.
 Take an hour to prep for bed.
-In the first 20 minutes, he suggests closing out the day by getting ready for tomorrow.
+In the first 20 minutes, begin to close out the day by getting ready for tomorrow.
 One way to do that is journaling to help silence anxious thoughts from the day that may be swirling around in your head.

 Every night, simply fill an entire page with your thoughts.
 Don’t worry about what to write.
 Don’t overthink it.
 Use a stream of thought to download what’s in your brain, allowing you to fall asleep with a calm mind.